With new China plant, Volvo hopes to hit 2020 sales goal early: executive

 While Volvo has failed to boost its China sales as much as it had hoped since 2011, the executive - who spoke to Reuters on condition he wasn’t named as the sales projection is an internal target - said the renewed confidence was due to expectations for local car production and to changes in how it manages its network of retail showrooms.
 Those changes, he said, have resulted in “lots of good returns, and sales are now growing as planned.”

-A new Volvo plant in the southwestern city of Chengdu is “more or less completed,” said Volvo spokesman Per-Ake Froberg, and is producing a limited number of cars to test the facility’s manufacturing processes and the quality of the cars it plans to make there.
+A new plant in Chengdu is “more or less completed,” said Volvo spokesman Per-Ake Froberg, and is producing a limited number of cars to test the facility’s manufacturing processes and the quality of the cars it plans to make there.
 Full production should begin in the fourth quarter, he added.
 The plant will be able to produce 125,000 cars a year.

 A second assembly plant is being built in the northeastern city of Daqing, with production not expected to start until the end of 2014, Froberg said.